blashin888/conditions-for-non-fragility/draft.md

 - Emergency

-Failure occurs when:

-a situation tends to be processed under the wrong mode.
+A situation tends to be processed under the wrong mode.

-Non-fragility requires:

-- Recognizing context before responding

-- Allowing mode transitions without rupture
+Context is recognized before response.

+Modes shift without rupture.

 ---